|Nutrition Facts (per serving)|

 Dust a board with flour, and grease a cookie sheet with butter or vegetable shortening.
 Pinch off a piece of dough and roll into a ball with your hands.
 Roll out the ball into a long, cigar-shaped piece.
 Place them on the greased cookie sheet.

 Bake in the center rack of hot oven for 15 to 18 minutes, or when they are golden on top.

 While the fartóns are baking, prepare the glaze.
-Measure the powdered sugar into a small mixing bowl and add the lukewarm water, stirring with a wire whisk.
+Measure the confectioners' sugar into a small mixing bowl and add the lukewarm water, stirring with a wire whisk.
 The glaze should be a thick, white syrup.